Literary Agenda FAQs

 Your book circle leader together with the group will decide on this.

 The books are selected by an advisory board.
 The members of the board 2022/2023 are Eva Bonnier, publisher, Anton Gustavsson, publisher, Jack Hildén, author, Cilla Naumann, author, Maria Schottenius, PhD and literary critic, professor Lars Strannegård, President of the Stockholm School of Economics, Literary Agenda´s Tinni Ernsjöö Rappe and a student representative (this year it was Noah Collander).

 How to get the Literary Certificate

 Each student who read five out of seven books, attend five out of seven circle discussions and write a reflection paper will be awarded the SSE Literary Certificate.
 The Literary Agenda participation will show in your degree certificate under Formal Extracurricular Activities.

 Instructions for the reflections paper will be given via e-mail to everyone i the Literary Agenda in the spring.

 I am an alumni – can I join?

-If you are interested in become a circle leader or a member of a group, please e-mail firstname.lastname@example.org
+If you just graduated (one or two years ago) from SSE and if you are interested in becoming a circle leader or a member of a group, please e-mail firstname.lastname@example.org